 If they have reached out via digital mediums, such as your Facebook page—you can have your church receptionist or social media manager provide a same-day response, and then direct them to the most appropriate person for further follow-up.
 If no contact information has been provided, have your greeter introduce them to a church leader, or invite them to another activity or event.

 New members will be a mix of singles and families, so ensure you have welcoming options for both.
 This might be a singles group and off-site group activities, not necessarily for the goal of dating—but to help singles make new friends.
 With their younger congregation and single members in mind, many churches are increasing the number of non-secular group activities they facilitate.
 From going out to dinner to heading to a local art festival, concert, or other local events as part of a larger group.

 To ensure your church is welcoming to families, offer childcare and youth activities during all scheduled events.
 Also, have a variety of age-appropriate child groups such as bible study, youth groups, and group extracurricular activities.
 Don’t forget scheduled activities for couples and single parents.
 Ensure you have an updated online calendar and dedicate at least one of your indoor church signs to the daily, weekly, or monthly schedule.

-Want To Learn More About Digital Church Signs?
+Want To Learn More About Indoor Church Signs?

 If you would like to learn more about welcoming new members and communicating with your outdoor and indoor church signs, we invite you to reach out to Mega LED Technology today.
 Religious organizations are the largest industry we serve, so we can help you determine what types of signs are best for you.
 Click here for a free quote!